geirda/Arch/suckless/dwm/README.md

 	$ cd dwm-geir
 	$ make install

 Install "Hack font" and "Roboto Mono Nerd Font".
-"Hack" is usually in your distro's repo, on a Debian-based system do a:
+"Hack" is usually found in your distro's repo, on a Debian-based system do a:

 	$ sudo apt install fonts-hack-ttf